vickoc911/org.kde.plasma.wavetask/README.md

 What doesn't work:
 - For now, it only works in the bottom position
-- Currently, icons are fixed at 44 pixels
 - The panel has been resized to 76 pixels so that icons aren't cut off when zooming
 - And much more...